embrace-io/embrace-docs/docs/product/network-spans-forwarding.md

 We use [w3c traceparents](https://www.w3.org/TR/trace-context-1/#traceparent-header) to create unique identifiers, which means they will automatically propagate through the traces products of Grafana Cloud, Honeycomb, Datadog, New Relic, Chronosphere, and others.
 According to the w3c convention, you can use the [`trace-id`](https://www.w3.org/TR/trace-context-1/#examples-of-http-traceparent-headers) portion of the traceparent to find your forwarded traces in the destination product.

 Network Span Forwarding is configured remotely in the supported Embrace SDKs, so there is no client-side instrumentation to add once you have enabled the feature.
 You can determine what percentage of requests to send a traceparent for, and you can also specify the domains that Embrace should forward network spans for.
-Speak to [support](mailto:support@embrace.com) to find out more.

 ## Enable Network Spans Forwarding
 :::info Request NSF